The University Counseling Center (UCC) offers a variety of services and interventions to

 counseling services.
 As a way to address developmental needs, provide preventive

-information and enhance the quality of campus life, UCCS conducts workshops on topics such
+information and enhance the quality of campus life, UCC conducts workshops on topics such

 as acquaintance rape, healthy relationships, study skills and stress management.
 Please refer